Sweet Home Alabama: Controversy

 Further complicating the racial politics of the song is the fact that Merry Clayton and Clydie King, two well-known black studio singers, are heard on the track as backing vocalists.
 In a 2013 interview, Clayton spoke at length about her decision to take the job.
 In her recollection, her initial response was negative: "[Clydie King] said the song was 'Sweet Home Alabama.'
 There was a silence on the phone for quite a while.
 I said, 'Clydie, are you serious?
 I'm not singing nothing about nobody's sweet home Alabama.
 Period.'"
-Nonetheless, Clayton was persuaded to take the job, to "let the music be [her] protest."
+Nonetheless, Clayton was persuaded to take the job, to "let the music be [her] protest".

-Music historians examining the juxtaposition of invoking Richard Nixon and Watergate after Wallace and Birmingham note that one reading of the lyrics is an "attack against the liberals who were so outraged at Nixon's conduct" while others interpret it regionally: "the band was speaking for the entire South, saying to northerners, we're not judging you as ordinary citizens for the failures of your leaders in Watergate; don't judge all of us as individuals for the racial problems of southern society."